spawn57/fun-node-project/README.md

+# Starting the containers
 Start the projects run the script

-./start_sh
+`./start_sh`

+it may fail to start properly the first time round

+# Configuration

+## Database
-it will fail to start properly the first time round. you'll need to find the ip of the database docker, and add an entry to your host file
+you'll need to find the ip of the database docker using node-inspect by using the command

-<ip of db container> db
+`docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' db`

+update the config.json in the app directory with the ip address of the database docker

+## Google Maps API key
+update the config.json with your google api key

+## Start database container
+run the command to start the database container

+`docker start db`

+## Start the web app container
-once that happens run ./start_sh to start the dockers
+run the command to start the webapp.
+Do make sure the database is up and running

+`docker start webapp`

+# Development tools
+be sure to have nodejs and npm installed locally to do these tasks.

+# Postman
+If you use postman, be sure to import the Postman collection file stored in the project root.

+## Running the app locally
+be sure to only have the database container running by running the following commands

+`npm start:db`
+`npm start`

+To run in debug mode run
+`npm start:debug`

+## Logging
+logging is stored in the file application.log

+## Tests
+To run the tests locally,   Note that to run the integration test, the container or an instance of the node application needs to be running

-to run the tests run the command
+to run the tests run the command:

+`npm run test`

+to run just the unit tests run:

+`npm run test:unit`

-To run the integration tests, you must have npm and node locally
+to run just the integration tests, be sure to have the container running

+`npm run test:integration`

+to run the unit or integration test in debug mode, run the command

+`npm run test:unit:debug`

-run the commands:
+`npm run test:integration:debug`
-npm install
-node ./node_modules/selenium-cucumber-js/index.js -x 50000

-you can import the postman collection to test the api